Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Recorders/Leaker/22_ExampleDoc.md

 ##Example

-Pick the max events in traces
+Pick the max events in traces and compute phase